roboscienceorg/book/source/Control/Control_Problems.rst

 Problems
 --------

 #.
+Using python, drive the DD robot along the following points at uniform speed with
+   a p-controller: (0,0), (1,1), (2,0), (3,-1).
+Ramp up at the first point and ramp down to stop at the last point.
+Plot the points and the robot’s path.

+#.
+Create a list of 12 points that trace a figure 8.
+   Using python, drive the DD robot along the list of points.
+   Ramp up at the first point and ramp down to stop at the last point.
+Plot the points and the robot’s path.

+#.
+Write a Python program to navigate a robot using the Wavefront algorithm.
+   Demonstrate on a map with multiple obstacles.

+#.
+Using Veranda, drive the DD robot along the following points at uniform speed with
+   a p-controller: (0,0), (1,1), (2,0), (3,-1).
+Ramp up at the first point and ramp down to stop at the last point.
+Plot the points and the robot’s path.

+#.
+Create a list of 12 points that trace a figure 8.
+   Using Veranda, drive the DD robot along the list of points.
+   Ramp up at the first point and ramp down to stop at the last point.
+Plot the points and the robot’s path.

+#.
+Using Veranda, navigate a robot via the Wavefront algorithm.
+   Demonstrate on a map with multiple obstacles.

+#.
 In Veranda, drive along :math:`x(t) = 2t-1` and :math:`y(t) = 3t +4` with
    unit speed (:math:`r=1`, :math:`L=4`) with